Skip to content

 Introduction

-At this point, the four core features of OnceCallback—the core skeleton, bind_once, cancellation tokens, and then() chaining—are fully implemented.
-In this article, we do two things: first, we systematically outline our testing strategy to ensure the implementation is correct under various boundary conditions; second, we analyze the performance differences between our implementation, the original Chromium version, and standard library approaches, clarifying what we sacrificed and what we gained.
+At this point, the four core features of OnceCallback—the core skeleton, move semantics, cancellation tokens, and Then chaining—have all been implemented.
+In this article, we will do two things: first, systematically review the testing strategy to ensure the implementation is correct under various boundary conditions; second, analyze the performance differences between our implementation, the original Chromium version, and standard library approaches, to understand exactly what we traded off and what we gained.

 Learning Objectives

-• Clearly understand the performance trade-offs between our OnceCallback and the original Chromium version
+• Clarify the performance trade-offs between our OnceCallback and the original Chromium version.

-We use Catch2 v3 as our testing framework, automatically fetching the dependency via CPM (CMake Package Manager).
+We use Catch2 v3 as our testing framework, automatically pulling dependencies via CPM (CMake Package Manager).

 cmake